vot4anto/zabbix_nfs_client_iostat/README.md

 ## Version

 * 1.0 release from forked repo and playbook ansible for automation of use of template on monitored node
+* 1.1 add item for check existing of any nfsv4 mount point